 You cannot decrease the risk of being attacked just by creating awareness about cybersecurity.
-Awareness does not lead to behaviour change.
+Awareness does not lead to behavior change.
 This is why traditional security awareness training doesn’t work.

-You must train your employees against threats, and practice is a must for behaviour change.
-It would be best if you emphasised the importance of engagement.
+You must train your employees against threats, and practice is a must for behavior change.
+It would be best if you emphasized the importance of engagement.
 Investing in employee training is not enough if none of your employees is engaging with the training modules/materials.
 You must promote the importance of day-to-day practice, and this can only happen if employees are willingly participating in the training.

-By training your employees and including them in your defences, you are creating a sense of shared accountability.
+By training your employees and including them in your defenses, you are creating a sense of shared accountability.

 10. Continuous measurement and improvement are the keys to a great cybersecurity strategy